ada-lang-io/ada-lang-io/docs/learn/overview/building-blocks.md

         Ada.Text_IO.Put_Line("Hello, World!");

         declare
-            -- Declare a package here, inside the function, to show that you can. package Wat is
+            -- Declare a package here, inside the subprogram, to show that you can. package Wat is
                 -- Declare a new type, which has the same set of possible values -- as a Float, but is different than a Float.